REPORT HUMAN TRAFFICKING, CALL 1-888-373-7888 - Leave site

 • Mindfulness and Grounding Exercises: Techniques like deep breathing, progressive muscle relaxation, and focusing on sensory experiences can help reduce anxiety and manage panic attacks.

-• Journaling: Writing down thoughts and feelings can be a way to process complex emotions and gain insights into the recovery journey.
+• Journaling: Writing down thoughts and feelings can help process complex emotions and gain insights into the recovery journey.

 • Creative Outlets: Art therapy, music, and other creative activities can help express emotions that are difficult to verbalize.